microsoft/language-server-protocol/_specifications/specification-3-16.md

 * result: `any` \| `null`
 * error: code and message set in case an exception happens during the request.

+The client shall return `ErrorCode.InvalidParams` when the server requests

+- a command that doesn't exist
+- invalid params for the command signature

 #### <a href="#workspace_applyEdit" name="workspace_applyEdit" class="anchor">Applies a WorkspaceEdit (:arrow_right_hook:)</a>

 The `workspace/applyEdit` request is sent from the server to the client to modify resource on the client side.